paladin-t/begui/README.md

 Play live demo [in browser](https://paladin-t.github.io/begui/).

 # Setup

+beGUI is originally created to run within the [Bitty Engine](https://github.com/paladin-t/bitty/).
+The graphics primitives and input API is quite straightforward in Bitty Engine, it's possible to port it to other Lua-based environments with little twist, if that environment does `rect(...)`, `tex(...)`, `text(...)`, `mouse(...)`, etc.

 1. Clone this repository or download from [releases](https://github.com/paladin-t/begui/releases)
 2. Open "src" directly or import it to your own projects with [Bitty Engine](https://github.com/paladin-t/bitty/)